USTC, Hefei, 2018

 February 2024

-I am invited to give a talk on LEO satellite networks at the IEEE VTS SAGWICS seminar.
+I was invited to give a talk on LEO satellite networks at the IEEE VTS SAGWICS seminar.

 February 2024